Light Mode

 Isabel Allende

-Isabel Allende is a storyteller who weaves powerful narratives rooted in history, family, and emotion.
-Her book, “The House of the Spirits,” follows several generations of the Trueba family.
-It’s filled with drama, love, and a touch of the supernatural.
+Isabel Allende is a Chilean author known for her vivid storytelling and powerful characters.
+Her novel “The House of the Spirits” follows several generations of the Trueba family.

 15. 15